-Includes (i) annual incentive compensation payable for the year of termination based on achievement of performance goals, (ii) a make-up pension payment, calculated as the value of the excess of (a) the fully vested value of benefits to Mr. Bergman under existing retirement plans (including the Company's 401(k) and SERP plans), assuming additional credit for the period from the termination date through the immediately succeeding December 31 over (b) his vested accrued benefits as of the termination date (such excess, if any, the "Make-Up Pension Payment"), (iii) 200% current base annual salary, (iv) 200% average annual incentive compensation paid in the previous three years, (v) health and welfare coverage for Mr. Bergman and his wife until death and (vi) use of the Company's car service, office space and administrative assistance provided to Mr. Bergman for two years (as well as a cash payment in lieu of office support services from the last day of the second calendar year following termination until the third anniversary of termination date, as well as continued vesting of such award following his termination date through December 31, 2022 based on achievement of the performance goal.
-As of December 24, 2020, the value of the pro rata vesting is \$1,351,011, and the present value of the full vesting after December 24, 2020 and until December 31, 2022 is \$2,097,437.
+&lt;sup>6 Includes (i) annual incentive compensation payable for the year of termination based on achievement of performance goals, (ii) a make-up pension payment, calculated as the value of the excess of (a) the fully vested value of benefits to Mr. Bergman under existing retirement plans (including the Company's 401(k) and SERP plans), assuming additional credit for the period from the termination date through the immediately succeeding December 31 over (b) his vested accrued benefits as of the termination date (such excess, if any, the "Make-Up Pension Payment"), (iii) 200% current base annual salary, (iv) 200% average annual incentive compensation paid in the previous three years, (v) health and welfare coverage for Mr. Bergman and his wife until death and (vi) use of the Company's car service, office space and administrative assistance provided to Mr. Bergman for two years (as well as a cash payment in lieu of office support services from the last day of the second calendar year following termination until the third anniversary of termination).
+Mr. Bergman is also entitled to receive pro rata vesting of his September 2019 performance-based restricted stock unit award (as of his termination date), as well as continued vesting of such award following his termination date through December 31, 2022 based on achievement of the performance goal.
+As of December 25, 2021, the value of the pro rata vesting is \$2,727,669, and the present value of the full vesting after December 25, 2021 and until December 31, 2022 is \$1,201,267 in each case assuming the performance target is achieved.
+In addition, Mr. Bergman is entitled to receive pro rata vesting of his September 2019 time-based restricted stock unit award (as of his termination date), as well as deemed vesting of such award on December 31, 2022.
+As of December 25, 2021, the value of the pro rata vesting is \$2,727,669 and the present value of full vesting after December 25, 2021 and until December 31, 2022 is \$1,201,267.